dmcarrington/nostr-mcp-server/__tests__/README.md

 ## Overview

-The test suite uses Jest to test the core functionality of the Nostr MCP server.
-It covers:
+The test suite uses Jest to test both the core functionality and protocol integration of the Nostr MCP server.
+It includes:

-1. Profile and Notes operations (`profile-notes.test.ts`)
-2. Zap-related functionality (`zap-tools.test.ts`)
-3. NIPs search capabilities (`nips-search.test.ts`)
+1. Unit Tests - Testing isolated business logic
+2. Integration Tests - Testing with a real (but in-memory) Nostr relay

-## Test Structure
+## Test Files

-The tests are structured as follows:

-- `__tests__/mocks.ts`: Contains mock data for tests
-- `__tests__/*.test.ts`: Test files for each component
+### Unit Tests
+- `basic.test.ts`: Simple tests for profile formatting and zap receipt processing
-- `utils/test-helpers.js`: Extracted handler logic for profile and notes
+- `profile-notes-simple.test.ts`: Tests for profile and note data structures
-- `utils/zap-test-helpers.js`: Extracted handler logic for zap operations
+- `zap-tools-simple.test.ts`: Tests for zap processing and anonymous zap preparation
-- `utils/nip-test-helpers.js`: Extracted handler logic for NIP searches
+- `mocks.ts`: Contains mock data for unit tests

+### Integration Tests
+- `integration.test.ts`: Tests direct interaction with an ephemeral Nostr relay
+- `websocket-integration.test.ts`: Tests WebSocket communication with a Nostr relay

 ## Running Tests

-To run the tests, use:
+To run all tests:

 ```bash
 npm test